SofaDefrost/Python_3D_Toolbox_for_Realsense/README.md

 ```console
 python3 example.py
 ```
-All outcomes will be stored in the 'example' folder.
+All outcomes will be stored in the 'example/output' folder.
 ## Prerequisites

 This repository has been created using Python 3.8.10.
 Using another version may result in some problems.